 What is methicillin-resistant Staphylococcus aureus (MRSA)?

 When these bacteria are in your nose or on the surface of your skin, they will not normally harm you.
 However, if SA bacteria get into or through your skin, they can cause a variety of infections, such as skin and wound infections.
-Sometimes, SA can cause serious infections in your blood, lungs or other tissues.
+Sometimes, SA can cause serious infections in your blood, lungs, or other tissues.

 Methicillin-resistant Staphylococcus aureus (MRSA) bacteria are types of SA that have become resistant to some antibiotics that are used to treat SA infections.
-This problem was once mostly found in hospitals, however new strains of community-associated MRSA (CA-MRSA) now make up about 1 in 5 SA infections in the community.

 Why are MRSA a concern?